conduktor/conduktor-docs/docs/platform/guides/configure-chargeback.md

 ![Gateway Provider](assets/gateway-provider.png)

 3. Deploy the [Chargeback Interceptor](/gateway/interceptors/observability/chargeback) on Gateway.
-This can be done through Console UI or using the Gateway API/[CLI](/gateway/reference/cli-reference)
+This can be done through the [Conduktor CLI](/gateway/reference/cli-reference) or the Console UI.

 <Tabs>
 <TabItem value="condutkor-cli" label="Conduktor CLI">